greasysock/MeleeHD-Submission-Helper/readme.md

 ###How to use it:

 1. Generate a new devaintArt access token by starting getkey.py ```python getkey.py``` and opening up [127.0.0.1:5000](http://127.0.0.1:5000) in your browser, go through the steps of autheticating the application through deviantArt.
-Once the token is generated, it will automatically save to conf.json, along with it's refresh token.
+The access token will save to conf.json, along with it's refresh token.
+Exit getkey.py
   - To exit getkey.py press ```ctr + c```
 2. Start main.py ```python main.py```, the script will create folders: **upload**,**submitted**, **packedtextures**, and **sdtextures**
 3. After the script is finished setting up, all that needs to be done now is to fill **sdtextures** with a texture dump.